Empathy: Autism and controversy

 The subject of whether autism affects empathy is a controversial and complex area of study.
 Several different factors are proposed to be at play, such as mirror neurons, alexithymia, and more.
 The double empathy problem theory proposes that prior studies on autism and empathy may have been misinterpreted and that autistic people show the same levels of empathy towards one another as non-autistic people do.

 Autism spectrum disorder (ASD) is often correlated to problems with empathy and social communication skills.
 However, like ASD itself, these issues are often found to be on a spectrum.
 The suggestion that people with autism are likely to have issues with personal relationships and empathy is a complex issue that has been addressed in many studies.
 Various research has been exploring these concepts for more than twenty years.

 Certain studies, like this one from 2004 found connections between ASD and empathy issues.
 Another study found that empathy problems may be associated to the comorbidity of alexithymia (a struggle to feel emotions) and ASD.
 However, a more recent study from 2022 found that there were, in fact, no significant differences between the brain sections (medial prefrontal cortex and amygdala) that are associated with empathy.

 Another study (2023) focusing on ASD and empathy with regards to mirror neurons also reflected on the theory that mirror neurons "may be dysfunctional in ASD."
 However, as the researchers state, this connection is not clear and although mirror neurons are correlated to ASD, there is no proven causational relationship between dysfunctional mirror neurons and ASD.
 The study from 2023 might be considered contradictory to an earlier (2006) study on mirror neurons that found that high-functioning autistic children showed reduced mirror neuron activity in the brain's inferior frontal gyrus while imitating and observing emotional expressions in other children who were considered non-autistic.

-The correlation between ASD and empathy is a focus for researchers and many relevant articles can be found in the Journal of Autism and Developmental Disorders.